<img alt="" src="https://secure.perk0mean.com/171547.png" style="display:none;">

 • WHODD has been re-named as WHODrug products (re-branding)

-• The first release of full B3/C3 formats is available now from 1st Mar 2017
+• The first release of full B3/C3 format is available from 1st March 2017.

-• In B3/C3 format, the truncation issue will be resolved which has been observed in B2/C format, the field length has been increased to 1500
+• In B3/C3 format, the truncation issue is resolved which has been observed in B2/C format, the field length has been increased to 1500.

-• In B3/C3 format, the preferred names will be generic
+• In B3/C3 format, the preferred names are generic.

-• Self Service Application (SSA) will be released in 2017
+• Self Service Application (SSA) was released in April 2017.